tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 The `VideoOutput` module **MUST** have a `quantizationRange` method that returns a `VideoOutput.QuantizationRange` value describing the quantization range currently set for video output.

-Access to this method **MUST** be governed by the `xrn:firebolt:capability:video-output:config` capability.
+Access to this method **MUST** be governed by the `xrn:firebolt:capability:video-output:quantization` capability.

 ```javascript
 VideoOutput.quantizationRange()